return42/sphkerneldoc/linux_src_doc/drivers/scsi/lpfc/lpfc_init_c.rst

 Description
 -----------

-This routine is invoked to check the user settable queue counts for EQs and CQs. after this routine is called the counts will be set to valid values that adhere to the constraints of the system's interrupt vectors and the port's queue resources.
+This routine is invoked to check the user settable queue counts for EQs.
+After this routine is called the counts will be set to valid values that adhere to the constraints of the system's interrupt vectors and the port's queue resources.